SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 >             - Default: None
 >             - Description: Observation from the environment class needed to choose the right action
 >         - `policy_func`: *function*
->             - Default: None
+>             - Default: `None`
->             - Description: Arbitrary function that represents a custom policy that receives and observation and gives an action
+>             - Description: Arbitrary function that represents a custom policy that receives an observation and gives an action
 >     - Returns:
 >         - `action`: *np.array(dtype=float)*
 >         - Description: The action value indicating the direction the agent moves in 2d space (np array will have shape of (2,))
->     - Description: Chooses and executes and action for the agent.
+>     - Description: Chooses and executes an action for the agent.
 Typically depends on the agent's observations of the environment.
 >
 > * `update()`
 >     - Accepts: None